After 33 years as an institution along Fair Oaks Boulevard since 1985, an overbold expansion has Ettore’s Bakery & Café scrambling to make ends meet.

 Ettore Ravazzolo grew up in a Swiss orphanage, began his pastry apprenticeship as a 16-year-old in Zurich and went off to cook in an Alpine military camp 14,000 feet above sea level at age 19.
 He immigrated to Sacramento in 1977 with $350 to his name and no ability to speak English, and worked as a pastry chef in several southern states before returning six years later to work at Viva Croissant.

 Hundred-hour weeks at the small bakery gave Ravazzolo the experience needed to open up his own shop at 2736 Fair Oaks Blvd. when Viva Croissant’s owner called it quits.
-Rush-Ravazzolo took over marketing and the Nugget account as Ettore’s Bakery & Cafe’s vice president after marrying the chef in 2006.
+His now-ex-wife Meggan Rush took over marketing and the Nugget account as Ettore’s Bakery & Cafe’s vice president after marrying the chef in 2006.

 The Natomas facility, which Ravazzolo told Fox40 he decided to close Tuesday night, employed about 45 people.
 Ettore’s previously served customers in Folsom from 2002 to 2007.